 Each fall and spring, teams of students sell produce to their teachers, parents, and community members at Student-Run Markets.
 Through an accompanying curriculum, students learn to apply math skills and learn best practices in running their own small business.

-Each year, a select group of Woodlawn High School students have the opportunity to participate in a paid apprenticeship for course credit.
-In this High School Apprenticeship, students manage a 2-acre urban farm on their school’s campus and sell the food they grow directly to residents of the Woodlawn community.
+Each year, a select group of Woodlawn High School students have the opportunity to participate in a paid internship for course credit.
+In this High School Internship, students manage a 2-acre urban farm on their school’s campus and sell the food they grow directly to residents of the Woodlawn community.

-Our students and staff regularly engage the broader Birmingham community through the Good School Food program: through end-of-year parties at each Teaching Farm, Neighborhood Association Meetings, cooking demonstrations at Railroad Park, and selling produce at Pepper Place and Woodlawn Street Markets, we connect with Birmingham through the food we grow.
+Our students and staff regularly engage the broader Birmingham community through our Good School Food and Good Community Food programs: end-of-year parties at each Teaching Farm, Neighborhood Association Meetings, and cooking demonstrations with different organizations throughout the Birmingham area.